DouceBimule/Global-Youtube-statistics-project-/README.md

 And we have 28 columns stated below

 Key Attributes:
-Rank: rank of the youtuber
+1) Rank: rank of the youtuber
-Youtuber: name of the youtube channel
+2) Youtuber: name of the youtube channel
-Subscribers: numbers of subscribers per youtube channel video views: Total numbers of views per video
+3) Subscribers: numbers of subscribers per youtube channel
+4) video views: Total numbers of views per video
-Category: Numerical identifier representing the video category (e.g., Music, Education).
+5) Category: Numerical identifier representing the video category (e.g., Music, Education).
-Title: Title of the video
+6) Title: Title of the video
-Uploads: number of videos uploaded by the youtuber.
+7) Uploads: number of videos uploaded by the youtuber.
-Country: Country where subscribers live in.
+8) Country: Country where subscribers live in.

 Abbreviation:
-Channel_type: category of videos being uploaded on a channel.(e.g., Music, Education).
+1) Channel_type: category of videos being uploaded on a channel.(e.g., Music, Education).
- Video_views_rank: top viewed videos in the world.
+2) Video_views_rank: top viewed videos in the world.
-Country_rank: top viewed videos per country.
+3) Country_rank: top viewed videos per country.
-Channel_type_rank: Top channels according to the category of videos being uploaded on it.
+4) Channel_type_rank: Top channels according to the category of videos being uploaded on it.
- Video_views_for_the_last_30_days: numbers of video clicks per month
+5) Video_views_for_the_last_30_days: numbers of video clicks per month
-Lowest_monthly_earnings: least paid youtuber per month.
+6) Lowest_monthly_earnings: least paid youtuber per month.
- highest_monthly_earnings: highest paid youtuber per month.
+7) highest_monthly_earnings: highest paid youtuber per month.
-Lowest_yearly_earnings: least paid youtuber per year.
+8) Lowest_yearly_earnings: least paid youtuber per year.
- highest_yearly_earnings: Highest paid youtuber per year.
+9) highest_yearly_earnings: Highest paid youtuber per year.
-Subscribers_for_last_30_days: numbers of subscribers earned by a youtube channel per month.
+10)Subscribers_for_last_30_days: numbers of subscribers earned by a youtube channel per month.
- Created_year: year creation of the youtube channel
-Created_month: month creation of the youtube channel
-Created_date: day creation of the youtube channel Gross tertiary education enrollment (%):
+11)Created_year: year creation of the youtube channel 12)Created_month: month creation of the youtube channel 13)Created_date: day creation of the youtube channel 14)Gross tertiary education enrollment (%):
-Population: population of countries.
+15)Population: population of countries.
- Unemployment rate: rate of unemployment per country.
+16)Unemployment rate: rate of unemployment per country.
-Urban_population: number of people living in an urban area per country.
+17)Urban_population: number of people living in an urban area per country.
-Latitude: measurement of a location north or south of the Equator for each country.
+18)Latitude: measurement of a location north or south of the Equator for each country.
-Longitude: measurement of location east or west of the prime meridian at Greenwich for each country.
+19)Longitude: measurement of location east or west of the prime meridian at Greenwich for each country.

      Data Quality Considerations:
 Missing Values: Some records may have missing values in fields like dislikes or comment counts.